SkillsFundingAgency/tl-find-provider-api/README.md

 - **Qualifications** - an initial list of qualifications, which will be overwriten by the nightly import
 - **Routes** - a hard-coded list of routes
 - **RouteQualification** - a hard-coded list of mappings ([below](#route_mapping))
+- **Email Templates** - email template mappings for GOV>UK Notify email templates

-Note that qualifications will be imported from the Course Directory; however the route qualification mapping needs the qualification ids so they have been added in the post-deployment script.
+Note that qualifications can be imported from the Course Directory; however the route qualification mapping needs the qualification ids so they have been added in the post-deployment script, and the calls to import from Course Directory have been commented out (if those lines are restored, two tests will fail and will need to be fixed).

+To import providers from course directory, either wait for the scheduled import or call the job trigger helper endpoint, e.g. for local development call `https://localhost:55961/api/v3/jobtriggers/importcoursedirectory` - this will need an HMAC Authentication header as mentioned in the Calling the API section.

 ##### <a name="route_mapping"></a> Route mapping